Nursing is one of the fine arts; I had almost said the finest of fine arts. – Florence Nightingale

 Sonicu has the technology.

-Wireless, automated monitoring for room conditions such as temperature, humidity and air pressure differential eliminate tedious and time-consuming monitoring, logging and reporting, freeing and releasing staffs to more important matters – such as patient care.
+Wireless, automated monitoring for room conditions such as temperature, humidity, and air pressure differential eliminates tedious and time-consuming monitoring, logging and reporting, freeing and releasing staff to more important matters—such as patient care.

-In short, automated monitoring, alarming and compliance reporting help staffs become more efficient with less effort.
+In short, automated monitoring, alarming, and compliance reporting help staff become more efficient with less effort.
 Technology takes the load.

 We’re glad you’re there.
 We celebrate what you do.
 We’d like to hear how we can help.